 In March of 2010, deCordova acquired its first work by an international sculptor and continues to bolster the curatorial program by exhibiting high-quality, accessible art of nationally and internationally recognized artists indoors and out.
 To maintain its commitment to New England artists and emphasize the quality and vitality of the art created in this region, deCordova launched the deCordova Biennial in 2010 and the PLATFORM series in 2009.

 Patrons of deCordova can enjoy year round activities in the Sculpture Park and Museum, including snowshoe tours, yoga in the park, birding tours, curator and artist conversations, and many special talks, screenings, and events.
 Unique to deCordova, the Corporate Program provides area businesses the opportunity to support the institution and regional artists through membership initiatives and Art Loan options.
 DeCordova is also home to the only preschool embedded in a contemporary art museum in the United States.

 deCordova in Transition

-Executive Director Dennis Kois, currently in his sixth year at the institution, recently informed the Board that he will depart deCordova in May 2014.
-Kois and his family will return to Wisconsin, where both he and his wife grew up, in order to allow his children to be closer to his family.
-Kois will take over as President and CEO of the Milwaukee Public Museum, one of the oldest natural history museums in the United States.
+Former Executive Director Dennis Kois departed deCordova in May 2014, after six years at the institution.
+Kois and his family returned to Wisconsin, where both he and his wife grew up, in order to allow his children to be closer to his family.
+Kois is currently President and CEO of the Milwaukee Public Museum.

-In March 2014, the Executive Director Search Committee announces that it has selected Phillips Oppenheim to lead the search for deCordova's next Director, likely appointed by January 2015.
+DeCordova's Executive Director Search Committee has selected Phillips Oppenheim to lead the search for deCordova's next Director, likely appointed by January 2015.
 Kois notes: “I have every confidence that deCordova is on the right track to achieving its ambitious goals.”
 Kline notes: "The institution is in such great shape that its momentum will continue without missing a beat during this transition."